chenlinwang/U6001SICP/README.md

 + BookExercise: The excise solutions and explanations for the book [SICP][book].

+## Scheme Chicken
+After reading some thoughtful suggestions from [ivanjovanovic](https://github.com/ivanjovanovic/sicp#process). i decide to test the code on the [scheme chicken](call-cc.org) for numeric benefits. you could see more tips on [here](resourse/chicken.org).

 ## Other Resource
 There are already plenty of solutions and explanations on the web, so I may as well take them down here: